Polish parliament, defying EU, approves judiciary overhaul

 A local ballot is held next year, a parliamentary vote in 2019 and a presidential election in 2020.

-Reporting by Lidia Kelly and Pawel Sobczak; Editing by Richard Balmforth
+Reporting by Lidia Kelly and Pawel Sobczak; Additional reporting by Marcin Goettig; Editing by Richard Balmforth